 Granted, there might not be many differences in your rankings between the two.
 However, it’s a good idea to compare them to identify where you also rank among all the non-standard SERP elements.

-This is where having complete, unrestricted access to the data really gives you the edge.
+This is where having complete, unrestricted access to the data really gives you the edge to understand your SEO efforts.

 Seeing one data set on its own can deliver some insights.
 But being able to correlate it with other insights without any restrictions will reveal a whole new world of possibilities.